Welcome

 Special vehicles like rescue ships or aircrafts or military vehicles are color coded.
 Other special vehicles like pilot boats are marked as interesting.

 These colors are used on the vehicles on the map as well as in the lists in the sidebar.
-The altitude of this vehicle is not indicated in the vehicles color but in the color of the vhicle track.
+The altitude of this vehicle is not indicated in the vehicles color but in the color of the vehicles track.

 ColorType